ArjunMamidi2698/effectualDAOTrackService/README.md

 ```
    SERVER_PORT=<port> // server listents to this port
-   DAO_ADDRESS=<DAO_ADDRESS> // org location/name( example: "effectualdaoexample.aragonid.eth" ) or address for dao( we can get from organisation settings from the aragon app )
+   DAO_ADDRESS=<DAO_ADDRESS> // org location/name( example: "effectualdaoexample.aragonid.eth" or "ajexample.aragonid.eth" ) or address for dao( we can get from organisation settings from the aragon app )
    NETWORK_ID=<NETWORK_ID> // 4 for rinkeby testnet

    CRITERIA_VOTE_TIMEOUT_DAYS=<CONFIGURED_DAYS>